Dataherald/dataherald/docs/contributing.projects.rst

 * Building integrations with front-end frameworks
 * Testing and benchmarking new NL-to-SQL approaches proposed in academic literature

-The best place to jump in is to hop on the #projects channel on our :ref:`Discord server <https://discord.gg/A59Uxyy2k9>`_
+The best place to jump in is to hop on the #projects channel on our `Discord server <https://discord.gg/A59Uxyy2k9>`_